aldorperez1/learn-go-pres/content/050-composite-data-types/30-maps/40-maps-passing.md

 {{% section %}}

-# Passing Maps to functions
+# Passing Maps to Functions

----
-Passing Maps to functions
 - Maps are reference types in Go, so when you pass a map to a function, you're actually passing a reference to the original map.
 - Modifying the map within the function will also modify the original map outside the function.